-The William T. Semple Award is a fellowship for attending the summer session of the American School of Classical Studies at Athens.
-Award amounts will be applied toward and up to the program's cost of tuition, room, and board (airfare excluded).
+The William T. Semple Award is a full fellowship for attending the summer session of the American School of Classical Studies at Athens only.
+(Applicants for ASCSA summer seminars should apply for the Benario Award.)
 This award is named in honor of William T. Semple of the University of Cincinnati.

-The Janice and Herbert Benario Award is a $3,000 fellowship that the recipient may apply to the summer travel (not fieldwork or conference) program of his or her choice.
-Award amounts will be applied toward and up to the program's cost of tuition, room, and board (airfare excluded).
+The Janice and Herbert Benario Award is a fellowship that the recipient may apply to the summer travel (not fieldwork or conference) program of his or her choice.
+Amount is contingent upon program cost, up to $3000.
 The recipient of the Benario award must submit an itemized budget of program cost at the time of application.
 This award is named in honor of Herbert and Janice Benario of Emory University.

 To be eligible for a Semple, Grant, or Benario Award, one must be a current member of CAMWS who either: